lanl-ansi/PowerModels.jl/docs/src/index.md

 PowerModels.jl is a Julia/JuMP package for Steady-State Power Network Optimization.
 It provides utilities for parsing and modifying network data (see [PowerModels Network Data Format](@ref) for details), and is designed to enable computational evaluation of emerging power network formulations and algorithms in a common platform.

-The code is engineered to decouple [Problem Specifications](@ref) (e.g. Power Flow, Optimal Power Flow, ...) from [Network Formulations](@ref) (e.g. AC, DC-approximation, SOC-relaxation, ...).
+The code is engineered to decouple [Problem Specifications](@ref) (e.g. Power Flow, Optimal Power Flow, ...) from the [Formulation Details](@ref) (e.g. AC, DC approximation, SOC relaxation, ...).
 This enables the definition of a wide variety of power network formulations and their comparison on common problem specifications.

 ## Installation